Rebtel: Rebtel

-Rebtel provides low-cost or free international call services The company started with a "Rebel theme" in opposition to the prevailing high international calling rates at the time of its launch.
-Its service was first available as an intermediary service accessible by dialing a particular phone number, but is now available through iOS and Android apps with a combined download count totaling over 10M users.
+Rebtel provides low-cost or free international call services.
+Its service was first available as an intermediary service accessible by dialing a particular phone number but is now available through iOS and Android apps with a combined download count totaling over 10M users.

 Mobile top-up money transfer

-Rebtels tech platform supports money transfer in the form of mobile top-up, in which users can transfer credit to others by mobile phone in a manner common in unbanked parts of the world.
+Rebtel's tech platform supports money transfer in the form of mobile top-up, in which users can transfer credit to others by mobile phone a practice common in parts of the world with unreliable or nonexistent financial systems.
 In early 2018, the company launched Nauta for the Cuban community.

 Activist program (Rebtel Activista)

-Rebtel’s Activist program was launched in 2016 as a pilot in Miami, Florida, enabling anyone to sign up to become a Rebtel reseller through the independent Activist app.
+Rebtel's Activist program was launched in 2016 as a pilot in Miami, Florida, enabling anyone to sign up to become a Rebtel reseller through the independent Activist app.
 Since the launch, the Activist program has expanded to Houston, Texas.
 Over 10,000 people have joined the program.

-Beyond borders magazine
+Beyond Borders magazine

-Late 2017, Rebtel launched and published its first edition of Beyond Borders, an online magazine and community that curates and creates content and journalism by and for the global group of international nomads and migrants.
+In late 2017, Rebtel launched and published its first edition of Beyond Borders, an online magazine and community that curates and creates content and journalism for international migrants and immigrants.

 SDK

-Rebtel launched an software development kit (SDK) in September 2012, allowing independent developers to integrate voice calling and instant messaging in their apps.
-The Rebtel SDK currently supports app-to-app communication over data—such as 3G or Wi-Fi—and uses the same backend as Rebtel’s own apps.
+Rebtel launched a software development kit (SDK) in September 2012, allowing independent developers to integrate voice calling and instant messaging in their apps.
+The Rebtel SDK currently supports app-to-app communication over data—such as 3G or Wi-Fi—and uses the same backend as Rebtel's own apps.
 Developers can decide how to handle aspects of the user experience, such as user management, ringtones, and calling screens.

 Sendly

-In December 2013, Rebtel launched Sendly, a new app that lets users top up the prepaid mobile phones of friends and family abroad.
+In December 2013, Rebtel launched Sendly, an app that lets users top up the prepaid mobile phones of friends and family abroad.